 Chianti Colli Pisane DOCG or ‘Chianti Hills Pisa’ is a red wine from the province of Pisa in Tuscany.
-Chianti Colline Pisane is the most westerly of the sub-regions within the wider Chianti DOCG.
-The wines come from 25 square miles (40 square km) in the hills south-east of Pisa (David Gleave, 1989, p99), between the Arno and Cecina rivers.
-The hills of Pisa and Livorno provinces are gentle, forming the westernmost wing of the Apennines, stretching from the river Arno in the north to the Cornia river in the south.
-A group of Pisa’s producers have created the alternative (rival…) Terre di Pisa DOC (‘Land of Pisa’) to disassociate their wines from the Chianti name which retaining the association with Pisa itself, and to encompass the more international grapes that are being planted in the area.
+Chianti Colline Pisane is the most westerly of the sub-regions within the wider Chianti DOCG, a detached area of 25 square miles (40 square km) in the hills south-east of Pisa (David Gleave MW: Wines of Italy 1989, p.99), between the Arno and Cecina rivers.
+Hills in both Pisa and Livorno provinces are gentle, forming the westernmost wing of the Apennines, stretching from the river Arno in the north to the Cornia river in the south.
+A group of Pisa’s producers have created the alternative Terre di Pisa DOC (‘Land of Pisa’) to disassociate their wines from the Chianti name whilst retaining the association with Pisa itself, and to encompass the more international grapes that are being planted in the area.
 White wines from the area include San Torpe DOC.

 Pisa’s ‘hills have a distinct identity given by the warm maritime climate [of which more below]….Visitors familiar with the tourist routes through the countryside of central Tuscany will look in vain here for the medieval castles and the splended aristocratic villas of the Fiorentini and Senesi,’ (Richard Baudains: 1991 Tus Sup).

 Climate: ‘The warmest of Chianti’s seven zones,’ (Burton Anderson, 1990, p198).

 Soil: The soil is mainly comprised of ‘substrati arenacei, calcareo marnosi, da scisti argillosi, da sabbie e ciottolami’, according to the DOC rules.
 The soil contains iron and other minerals it seems.